-Vinaroma Group has 4 subsidary companies named Vinaroma AS, Talking Wines, Vinissimo and Vinaroma AB (Sweden) bound with the same goal – to have a broad assortment, but for all that large volumes per producer without competing items in stock.
+VINAROMA GROUP NORWAY has 4 subsidary companies Vinaroma AS, Talking Wines AS, Vinissimo AS and Samvinlaget AS bound with the same goal – to have a broad assortment, but for all that large volumes per producer without competing items in stock.
 Our main focus is to build and develop our brands primarily through the largest distribution channel of Vinmonopolet and secondary through hotels & restaurants.

 BROAD ASSORTMENT – LARGE VOLUMES – NO COMPETING PRODUCTS